dinde451/jarr.d1/Jarulfs_Guide.md

 monster being hit and set into hit recover, a Fallen One retreating due to having a companion killed.

-As explained in chapter 6, monsters, players and other things in the game are updated in a specific order and once every 0.05 seconds.
+As explained in CHAPTER_LINK_battle, monsters, players and other things in the game are updated in a specific order and once every 0.05 seconds.
 During the update of each monster it will typically continue with the monster’s current action and if it during the update reaches the end of that